 3. Aged debtors

-A regular look at this report also tells you something about your own systems.
-If the same few customers are always the slowest payers, that's worth addressing directly — whether that's tighter payment terms, a deposit up front, or simply a clearer reminder process before invoices go quiet.
+The report tells you something about your own systems too.
+If the same two customers are always slowest, address that directly — tighter terms, a deposit up front, or stage payments.

 4. Break-even point